SJ23 Tech Tip E02. (Updated 2023-04-28) Bob Schimmel & Randy Cook

 - The charge controller bypasses BKR 0 as it is wired directly to the battery to maximize charging.

 • PRIMARY POWER DISTRIBUTION BUSS BARS - Nothing complicated here.
 Just a couple of copper bars to securely terminate the battery leads; the starter/generator cables of the outboard and the secondary buss bars.
-It is a safe way to distribute power to the power panel breakers.
+It the safest way to securely distribute power to the breaker panel.
 The power flowing to the secondary the buss bars is filtered by several ferrite beads to block RF voltage spikes from the outboard generator or a PWM solar charge controller that was previously installed.

 NOTE - Panache's PWM charge controller was replaced by a MPPT charge controller in 2020.
 The ferrite beads were left in place to filter any noise from the outboard generator.